KrumpetPirate/AAXtoMP3/README.md

 * **-A** or **--authcode &lt;AUTHCODE&gt;** for this execution of the command use the provided &lt;AUTHCODE&gt; to decode the AAX file.
 * **-t** or **--target_dir &lt;PATH&gt;** change the default output location to the named &lt;PATH&gt;.
 Note the default location is ./Audiobook of the directory to which each AAX file resides.
 * **-C** or **--complete_dir &lt;PATH&gt;** a directory to place aax files after they have been decoded successfully.
 Note make a back up of your aax files prior to using this option.
 Just in case something goes wrong.
+* **-V** or **--validate** Perform 2 validation tests on the supplied aax files.
+This is more extensive than the normal validation as we attempt to transcode the aax file to a null file.
+This can take a long period of time.
+However it is usefull when inspecting a large set of aax files prior to transcoding.
+As download errors are common with Audible servers.
 * **-e:mp3**         Identical to defaults.
 * **-e:m4a**         Create a m4a audio file.
 This is identical to --aac
 * **-e:m4b**         Create a m4b aduio file.
 This is the book version of the m4a format.